ProGraphics/prostyle.io/_posts/examples/2015-08-14-transform-origin.md

 layout: post-animation
 title: "Transform Origin"
 category: examples
-desc: "Defines the point in 3D space in which transforms, such as rotation, are relative to.
-The origin defaults to the center of the item, but may be moved relative to that."
+desc: "Defines the point in 3D space in which transforms, such as rotation, are relative to."
 tags:
   - text
   - transform-origin